Mounted infantry: Pre-gunpowder

 The origins of mounted infantry go back to at least the beginnings of organised warfare.
 With the weight of ancient bronze armor, the opposing champions would travel to battle on chariots before dismounting to fight.
 With the evolution of hoplite warfare, some hoplites would travel to battle on horseback, before dismounting to take their place in the phalanx.

-The Dimachae were cavalry units in the Macedonian army who also fought on foot when necessary.
+In the Macedonian army of the 4th Century BCE, the Dimachae were cavalry units who also fought on foot when necessary.
 The early pre-Marian Roman military had units consisting of infantrymen clinging to the saddles of the cavalry to take them to battle and then dismounting to fight.
-Gallic and Germanic warbands were reported to use double-riders, with a second warrior joining a horseman only for a short distance before dismounting to fight on foot.
+Gallic and Germanic warbands were reported to use double-riders, with a second warrior joining a horseman only for a short distance before dismounting to fight on foot..
+In Commentarii de Bello Gallico, Caesar describes how British chariot riders "...leap from their chariots and engage on foot."

-The Han dynasty also extensively used mounted infantry in their campaigns against the Xiongnu confederation.
+The 3rd Century Han dynasty also extensively used mounted infantry in their campaigns against the Xiongnu confederation.
 During many of the Han campaigns, the vast majority of the army rode on horseback;

 either as mounted cavalry or mounted infantry who fought dismounted.

 The Arabs, during their campaigns in the deserts of Mesopotamia and Syria against the Byzantines and Sassanids, used camels to enhance their mobility, marking a stark contrast to their enemies, especially in the desert environment.

-The Carolingians under Charlemagne also used horses as transport for the bulk of their army, and special care was taken to ensure the health, fodder, and availability of horses on-campaign.
+The 9th Century Carolingians under Charlemagne also used horses as transport for the bulk of their army, and special care was taken to ensure the health, fodder, and availability of horses on-campaign.

+In the Hundred Years' War, English men-at-arms would often fight dismounted among the infantry line, as opposed to their French counterparts who primarily fought in the traditional mounted manner.
+This is archetypically shown in narratives of the Battle of Agincourt.
+Mercenary captain John Hawkwood is often credited with introducing this tactic to Italy.

-Other notable infantry to use horses to enhance their mobility include the Genoese crossbowmen, and Viking raiders who would gather all the horses they could find in the vicinity of their landings.
+Other notable infantry to use horses to enhance their mobility include the Genoese crossbowmen, the Mapuche during the Arauco War, and Viking raiders who would gather all the horses they could find in the vicinity of their landings.